email format sample

 • Engaging and Informative words are kept at the beginning of the subject line.

-• The subject line has to be simple and direct to the point.
+• The subject line has to be direct and straightforward to the point.

 Some examples of perfectly written subject lines –